-18 LSE alumni or staff members have been awarded Nobel Prizes – so far.
-Will you be LSE’s next Nobel?
+Eighteen LSE alumni or staff members have been awarded Nobel Prizes – so far.
+Sue Donnelly introduces them here.

 2016: Oliver Hart, Nobel Prize in Economic Sciences (jointly)

 Professor Oliver Hart was awarded the Nobel Memorial Prize in Economic Sciences in 2016 jointly with Bengt Holmström of MIT for their contributions to contract theory.
 Their work was described by the prize awarding body as laying “an intellectual foundation for designing policies and institutions in many areas, from bankruptcy legislation to political constitutions”.
-Professor Oliver Hart is Visiting Centennial Professor in the LSE Economics Department.
+Professor Oliver Hart is Visiting Centennial Professor in LSE’s Department of Economics.

 Professor Hart studied at Cambridge and Warwick Universities before completing a PhD at Princeton University.
 He was appointed Andrew E Furer Professor of Economics at Harvard University in 1997.
-He was a professor at LSE 1982-1985 and has been the BP Visiting Chair in the Economics Department since 1991, and in 2007 gave the inaugural Coase Lecture, in honour of another Nobel Prize winner, Ronald Coase.
+He was a professor at LSE 1982-1985 and has been the BP Visiting Chair in the Economics Department since 1991.
+In 2007 he gave the inaugural Coase Lecture, in honour of another Nobel Prize winner, Ronald Coase.

 In 1991 President Santos become Colombia’s first Minister of Foreign Trade and in 2005 he co-founded the Social Party of National Unity.
 He was elected President of Colombia in 2010.
 After attending the University of Kansas, President Santos studied for a Master of Science in the Department of Economics at LSE in 1975 and a Masters in Public Administration at Harvard Kennedy School.
-In 2011 President Santos gave a LSE public lecture, Leading Colombia towards Prosperity for All in 2011 and The Legacy of Peace in 2016.
+President Santos has given two LSE public lectures, Leading Colombia towards Prosperity for All in 2011 and The Legacy of Peace in 2016.

 2010: Christopher Pissarides, Nobel Prize in Economic Sciences (jointly)